microsoft/RoadDetections/README.md

 The vintage of the roads depends on the vintage of the underlying imagery.
 Because Bing Imagery is a composite of multiple sources it is difficult to know the exact dates for individual pieces of data.

 #### How good are the data?
-The Osm Missing Data went through a final classifier to ensure that the precision is at least 90%.
+The Osm Missing Data went through a final classifier to ensure that the precision is at least 95% (90% for USA now - to be updated to 95% in 2022).
 Here is another measurement with human OSM editors before the final classifier:
 | Label         | %     |
 | ------------- |:-------------:|